Good-Soma/Good-Soma/README.md

 **Technical Report:** For the description of process, progression, and result gotten when resolving technical challenges.

-**API:** To explain the interaction your application has with other web resources.
+**API:** To explain the configuration and interaction of your software application with other web resources.

-**White Paper:** To specially emphasize on the features of your products and the solution you render.
+**White Paper:** To specially discuss challenges in your product, the solutions you have gathered, and possible method to mitigate others foreseeable issues that may arise.

-**User Guide:** To assist users on how to use your products so that they will get the underlying experience and benefits you have for them.
+**User Guide:** To assist with information on how to handle your product, so that they won't miss the experience and benefits you have reserved.

-**Technical Blog:** To constantly research queries and publish SEO content that will educate your audience, while authenticating you as a reliable source of relevant information.
+**Technical Blog:** To constantly analyse queries and produce content that can be traced by computer algorithms, yet aligns with the intents of your audience.

 ### What are the authoring tools I use?
 <ul>